Contact Hours: 3 hours of lecture

 Required or elective?
 This course is required for Computer Engineering majors while Electrical Engineers may use it as a technical elective.

-By the end of this course, students will understand and be able to use all of the following:
+By the end of this course, you should understand and/or be able to use all the following:

-Note that below is a tentative schedule based on 14 meetings.
+Note that below is a tentative schedule based on 14 weeks (3 meetings per week).